California State Route 71: History

 The original routing of SR 71, according to the 1934 listing, was from US 80 (now I-8), in San Diego north to US 66 (now SR 66), near Claremont via Lake Elsinore and Temecula.
+The route between Claremont/Pomona and Lake Elsinore roughly followed the path of the Butterfield Overland Mail stagecoach line.
 When the portion between San Diego and Temecula was redesignated US 395, SR 71 was rerouted to run from Pomona to Aguanga.
 In 1973, it was cut back to its present terminus in Corona, with the portion between Corona and Temecula becoming I-15 and the portion between Temecula and Aguanga becoming SR 79 and SR 371.
 The early section of the Chino Valley Freeway was built in 1971 from the Kellogg Interchange to SR 60 (the Pomona Freeway).
 The section from SR 60 to SR 91 (the Riverside Freeway) was completed in March 1998.

 In September 2008, construction began on the Mission 71 Project in Pomona.
 A bridge was constructed to allow Mission Boulevard to pass over SR 71, which now has entrance and exit ramps to Mission.
 Also, the intersection with Ninth Street was closed.
 The freeway was extended south to the former intersection at Ninth Street, where it resumes expressway status to the intersection with Old Pomona Road.
 The construction project was completed in December 2011.

+The Riverside County Transportation Commission constructed a two-lane flyover ramp between eastbound SR 91 and northbound SR 71 to replace the previous one-lane loop ramp.
+The flyover ramp was completed and opened to traffic on June 23, 2025.

 Future

-The City of Pomona is currently working with Caltrans to convert the rest of SR 71 within its borders from its current status as a four-lane expressway to a full eight-lane freeway.
-This project is underway and is expected to be fully complete by 2027.
-Additionally, the Riverside County Transportation Commission plans to construct a two-lane flyover ramp between eastbound SR 91 and northbound SR 71 to replace the current one-lane loop ramp.
+The City of Pomona is currently working with Caltrans to upgrade the segment between Rio Rancho Road and Mission Boulevard from a four-lane expressway to a full eight-lane freeway.
+By December 2016, all traffic signals were removed.
+Traffic entering and exiting the roads that lead into the nearby neighborhoods (North Ranch Road, Old Pomona Road, and Phillips Drive) may no longer enter or exit northbound due to added barriers in the highway's median.
+However, until 2021, southbound traffic could use these streets.
+(North Ranch Road, Old Pomona Road, and Phillips Drive can enter the highway via a stop sign.)
+These streets have been completely closed to southbound access as of 2021.
+Just south of the Mission Boulevard exit, all aspects of the highway, such as its alignment, lane width, pavement, barriers, and access, 'upgrade' to freeway standards.
+This project is expected to be fully complete by 2027.